Massive-Wiki/massive-wiki-themes/README.md

 These themes are included in this repo:

 - Alto - a simple but nice responsive theme, implemented with [Bulma](https://bulma.io).
 It would be fairly easy to add more Bulma components to the pages.
-- Basso - like Alto, but with a simple Sidebar on the left
+- Basso - like Alto, but with a simple Sidebar on the left, and support for search
 - Skeleton - a straightforward, plain HTML theme, demonstrating a minimally viable theme.
 It uses `include` functionality for a navbar and footer.
 - Super Skeleton - the bare minimum, even more minimal than Skeleton; not even includes.